olinickalls/R4-Teaching/README.md

 This is, in general, very easy.
 There are literally _hundreds of thousands_ of packages available for installation in PyPI.
 I will just scratch the surface here.

-Let's install the main package we use to handle DICOM.
+As an example, let's install pydicom - the main package we use to handle DICOM.
 These are instructions for the Windows command line, although Mac and Linux are almost identical.

 You can find the package in PyPI here: https://pypi.org/project/pydicom/